probe-rs/rtt-target/README.md

 ## TODO

 - Virtual terminal support for channel 0
-- Locking (will require platform-specific bits)
+- Locking (will require platform-specific bits) - there is currently no locking and concurrent writes to a channel will corrupt it, however this does not break memory safety.
-- A global `println!` equivalent that does not require any arguments
 - Non-blocking writes

 ## License